For such a basic piece of equipment, choosing a frying pan can be a surprisingly challenging task.

 To help consumers, a number of manufacturers today will pre-season their cast iron cookware at the factory.
 And while many users find this to be adequate, others will add another layer of seasoning before use.
 The more a pan is seasoned, the silkier the surface will become for releasing food.

-Because of their weight, handles on iron pans are shorter than with other materials.
+Because of their weight, handles on iron pans are shorter than you’ll find with other materials.
 And they’ll be cast in one piece with the body, so handle security is never a problem.

 A versatile material, it’s ideal for many cooking jobs such as baking, braising, broiling, frying, roasting, sautéing, searing, and stewing.
-Try using it for our vanilla Dutch baby recipe.
+Try using it to make our vanilla Dutch baby recipe.

 With proteins, it will form a wonderful fond for reductions and sauces.
 It’s also a great metal for starting a one-pan dish on the stovetop, then transferring it to the oven for finishing.